InfiniteWhispers/promptlibrary/library/mypersona/stepsevena.md

 ---

 ## ⏸️ End Behavior
 After analysis is complete, stop entirely.
 Wait for my instruction to proceed to the next phase "RISK REFRAMING".
-Prompt me to paste in the Prompt STEP SEVEN.
+Prompt me to paste in the Prompt STEP SEVENB.